nemuelw/Zamok/README.md

 ### DISCLAIMER
 This project is for educational purposes only, and I will not be \
-responsible for anything malicious that you do with it !
+responsible for anything malicious that you do with it, so act responsibly !